Is ESG useful for carbon risk?

 Yet traditional ESG metrics are incapable of providing a solution for investors that can solve for and easily integrate carbon into their financial decision-making.
 That is the reason we built Emmi.
 By providing quantitative risk management tools for companies and investors our mission is to re-position capital markets to prosper from the transition to net-zero emissions.

-Using the Emmi score, we integrate corporate finances to help the market to understand whether a company is generating enough value overall from their carbon emissions - and whether stated strategies are really making an impact on this measure.
+Using the Global Carbon Efficiency Rating, we integrate corporate finances to help the market to understand whether a company is generating enough value overall from their carbon emissions - and whether stated strategies are really making an impact on this measure.

 Our approach is to focus on quantitative, objective carbon financial data today - then track that over time.
 As the carbon constraint enters the marketplace, it should be directly quantified and tracked as carbon risk over time, without qualitative judgments.
 Whether a company is transitioning towards lower carbon risk is demonstrated by data - not by press release.